Mizzy-QA/Mizzy_QA_Engineer_Assessment/README.md

 Mizzy_QA_Engineer_Assessment
 Hi there!! :D

-Please ensure that the following is installed and running for the scripts to execute (or run the script EnvUpdate):
+Please ensure that the following is installed and running for the scripts to execute:

 #Step 1:
 PyCharm is set up and running.